imixs/open-bpmn-vscode-integration/QUICKSTARTGUIDE.md

 ```

+### The Extension Activate Function

 The file `my-extensio.ts` contains the method `activate`.
 This method organizes connection to the server and may provide some additional code to register custom VS-Code menu actions.

+The `activate` function is the entry point of the VS Code [extension anatomy](https://code.visualstudio.com/api/get-started/extension-anatomy).
+This code is running in the extension host of VS Code and starts two things:

+ * the GLSP server (either as a nodejs process communicating via IPC or any other process communicating via socket - e.g. a Java Server)
+ * it sets up the webview (which is then loaded in an iframe of the VS Code frontend) via the custom editor provider

+So in contrast to Theia, there is another indirection necessary, because of the extension host and the webview.

 The file `index.ts` is just to activate the extension.

+### The Extension Configuration

 All the configuration is done in the file `package.json`.
 This file describes custom keybindings, menus and commands.

-Also the extension need to provide the GLSP server.
-This can be a Java Server or a NodeJS Server.
-The integration differs dedending on the server part.